2008 United States House of Representatives elections in Arizona

 The 2008 congressional elections in Arizona were held on November 4, 2008, to determine who would represent the state of Arizona in the United States House of Representatives, coinciding with the presidential election.
-Representatives are elected for two-year terms; those elected would serve in the 111th Congress from January 4, 2009, until January 3, 2011.
+Representatives were elected for two-year terms; those elected served in the 111th Congress from January 4, 2009 until January 3, 2011.

 Arizona had eight seats in the House, apportioned according to the 2000 United States census.
 Its 2007-2008 congressional delegation consisted of four Republicans and four Democrats.
 Two of the Democrats had taken Republican seats in 2006, and were at risk during the 2008 election.
 The delegation elected in 2008 consisted of three Republicans and five Democrats: district 1 changed party (from open Republican to Democratic), although CQ Politics had forecast districts 1, 3, 5 and 8 to be at some risk for the incumbent party.

-The party primary elections were held September 2, 2008.
+The party primary elections were held on September 2, 2008.